-Singapore may have a reputation as one of the most expensive cities in the world but many of the best things to do in Singapore are actually free!
-Here are our top picks for the best free (and fun) things to do in Singapore:
+Singapore may have a reputation as one of the most expensive cities in the world but many of the best things to do and see in Singapore are actually free!
+Here are our top picks for the best free things to do in Singapore:

 Gardens by the Bay is a relatively new attraction (opened in 2012) but has quickly become a crowd favorite.
 The sprawling gardens feature a variety of flora, an impressive waterfront view and an eco-friendly mission.
 One of the biggest draws for visitors are the iconic tree-shaped vertical gardens known as Supertree Grove.
 Measuring 25 to 50 meters tall, the Supertrees are rather hard to miss.
 Make time to visit at night and you won’t be disappointed.
 Every night, a delightful light and sound show known as Garden Rhapsody brings the trees to life.